antzkr/LUKS-FDE-Auto-setup-Script/README.md

 version 12

 # PURPOSE
-This bash script auto-sets up and installs a LUKS Full Disk Encryption system together with a completely working Debian 13 desktop with minimal intervention.
-You will only have to choose the target disk and USB, root partition size, desktop environment, and username.
+This bash script auto-sets up and installs a LUKS Full Disk Encryption system together with a Debian 13 desktop with minimal intervention.
+You will only have to choose the target disk and USB, root partition size, desktop environment, and username to get a completely working system.

+Designed for the average user with some Linux experience who doesn't want the hassle of typing complex commands in the terminal.

 # RATIONALE
 High security (ie. encrypting everything, including the bootloader) comes at the cost of useability (and speed).
 This script aims to provide the best balance between security and convienience.
 The structure of the FDE system is as follows: